 Fair Value Weighted Average Life

-(in I (in years)
+(i in millions of dollars) (in years)

 Indefinite-lived trademarks \$ 43,104

-Definite-lived trademarks 1,690 24
+Definite-lived trademarks 1,690 2 24

-Customer-related assets 2,977 29
+Customer-related assets 2,977 Z 29

 Total \$ 47,771

 We valued trademarks using either the excess earnings method or relief from royalty method, which are both variations of the income approach.
 We used the excess earnings method for our most significant trademarks due to their impact on the cash flows of the business and used the relief from royalty method for the remaining trademarks and licenses.
 For customer relationships, we used the distributor method, a variation of the excess earnings method that uses distributor-based inputs for margins and contributory asset charges.